 An often cited example of early level measurement is when our ancestors discovered the need to gauge the depth of water when attempting to safely cross streams and rivers.
-They "invented" the simple dip-stick; a stick prodded into the water in front of them that would allow them to gauge the depth of river and let them decide if it was safe to take another step forward.
-The dipstick is still used daily by millions of people, for example to check the oil level in their car engine.
+They "invented" the simple dip-stick; a stick prodded into the water in front of them that would allow them to gauge the depth of the river and let them decide if it was safe to take another step forward.
+Dipstick level measurement is still used daily by millions of people, for example to check the oil level in their car engine.

-In oil and gas, and process industries there are two methods of measuring level, namely: Direct Level Measurement, and Indirect Level Measurement.
+In oil and gas, and process industries there are two methods of level measurement, namely: Direct Level Measurement, and Indirect Level Measurement.
 Sometimes these are referred to as Mechanical Level Measurement, and Inferential Level Measurement.
+The difference between direct and indirect level measurement is discussed below.

 Direct Level Measurement (Mechanical Level Measurement)

-- Sight Glass (also known as Level Glass): gives visual indication of level through a transparent window.
+- Sight Glass (also known as Level Glass, or reflex sight glass): gives visual indication of level through a transparent window.
 The window can either be part of the vessel or tank wall (e.g. the graduations on the measuring jug in your kitchen), or the gauge can be external to the vessel in which case it is bolted on to the outside of the vessel.
+For more details see our page on Reflex Sight Glasses

-- Float Gauges: uses the principle that a buoyant element floats on the surface of the liquid and changes position as the liquid level varies.
-Mechanical or magnetic methods are used to communicate level to a remote indicator.
+- Float Gauges: uses the principle that a buoyant element floats on the surface of a liquid and changes position as the liquid level varies.
+Mechanical or magnetic methods are used to communicate the measured liquid level to a remote indicator.

 Indirect Level Measurement (Inferential Level Measurement)

-Indirect methods of level measurement, or inferred methods as they are sometimes called do not measure level directly but infer the level from measurement or detection of a physical property of the liquid.
-Examples include:
+Indirect methods of level measurement, or inferred methods as they are sometimes called do not measure level directly but infer the level from measurement or detection of a physical property of the liquid to be measured.
+Examples of inferential level measurement include:

 - Hydrostatic Head.
-One of the most common used in the oil and gas industry relies on measuring the pressure produced by a head of liquid.
+One of the most common liquid level measuring techniques used in the oil and gas industry relies on measuring the pressure produced by a head of liquid.
 The level can be easily calculated from liquid density, measured pressure, and vessel pressure.

 - Time of Flight level detection.
 This principle relies on measuring the time taken for a signal to travel from its point of origin to the liquid surface and back to a detector.
 Knowing the location of source and detector, and speed of signal in the gas above the liquid allows level to be inferred.
 Typical sources of signal include ultrasonics, and microwave.
 Vessel shape, vessel internals and conditions of the gas above the liquid can limit the use of this method.